BrettMontaigne/AWS-AutoGPT/README.md

 This fork of AutoGPT includes AWS Cloudformation templates to deploy AutoGPT as an AWS resource in a serverless context.
 This wraps AutoGPT in a laLbda using an AWS Cloudformation template.
 You can steer AutoGPT to return data respecting an expected format, opening the door to interesting use cases for state machines with built-in heuristic agents.

+To compile and package the Go handler along with the Python script, follow these steps:

+* Make sure you have the Go compiler installed on your system.
+* Navigate to the directory containing your main.go file.
+* Compile the Go code using the following command:

+`GOOS=linux go build -o autogpt_handler`

+Create a zip file containing the compiled Go handler and the scripts/main.py Python script:

+`zip handler.zip main scripts/main.py`

+Now you can use the handler.zip file as the CodeUri in your CloudFormation template.
+Remember to adjust the path in the CloudFormation template to match the location of your handler.zip file.

 ### Demo (30/03/2023):
 https://user-images.githubusercontent.com/22963551/228855501-2f5777cf-755b-4407-a643-c7299e5b6419.mp4